 March 24 — Trivy npm Wrapper Compromised

-At 14:30 UTC the same day, TeamPCP published a modified version of trivy-npm@0.54.0.
+At 14:30 UTC the same day, TeamPCP published a modified version of [email protected].
 This version contained a pre-scan hook that exfiltrated the contents of any .env files, Docker socket paths, and Kubernetes service account tokens found in the scanned directory.
 The irony was devastating: teams running Trivy to check for vulnerabilities were actively being compromised by the security tool itself.

 March 25 — LiteLLM PyPI Package